The Insurance and Reinsurance Law Review: France

 There are two types of first instance courts in France: civil courts and commercial courts.
 Commercial courts differ from civil courts in that they are staffed by non-professional judges, who are usually experienced business people.
 There are no trials by jury in either the civil or the commercial courts.

-If neither one of the parties is a commercial entity, the district court or high court has jurisdiction (depending on the amount of the claim) to rule on any disputes in first instance.
-Alternatively, the regional commercial court has exclusive jurisdiction if all the parties to the dispute are commercial entities (unless the contract at issue contains a jurisdiction clause that explicitly stipulates that civil courts have jurisdiction).
-Finally, if a claimant is a non-commercial entity but the defendant is, for its part, a commercial entity, the former can choose before which court, commercial or civil, he or she brings his or her action.
+Commercial courts have exclusive jurisdiction if all the parties to the dispute are commercial entities (unless the contract at issue contains a jurisdiction clause providing that civil courts have jurisdiction).
+If, however, a claimant is a non-commercial entity but the defendant is, for its part, a commercial entity, the claimant can choose before which court, commercial or civil, he or she will bring his or her action.

-It follows from the above that insurers are accustomed to appearing before both civil and commercial courts (though mutual insurance companies must necessarily initiate proceedings or be sued before civil courts, as they are non-commercial entities).
+It follows from the above that insurers are accustomed to appearing before both civil and commercial courts (note that mutual insurance companies must necessarily initiate proceedings or be sued before civil courts, as they are deemed to be non-commercial entities).

-Taking property and casualty insurance as a representative example,41 the principles that govern applicable law or choice of law may be summarised as follows:
+Taking property and casualty insurance as a representative example,35 the principles that govern applicable law or choice of law may be summarised as follows:

-- compulsory insurance contracts that correspond to a legal obligation (such as motoring insurance) are necessarily governed by French law;42
+- compulsory insurance contracts that correspond to a legal obligation (such as motoring insurance) are necessarily governed by French law;36

-- insurance contracts entered into with a French resident in relation to a risk that is deemed to be located in France (according to the criteria set out in Article L310-4 of the IC) will necessarily be governed by French law;43 and
+- insurance contracts entered into with a French resident in relation to a risk that is deemed to be located in France will necessarily be governed by French law;37 and

 There are, however, certain conditions where the parties can elect for the insurance contract to be governed by a foreign law, namely:

-- if the risk qualifies as a large risk, as defined by Article L111-6 of the IC, the contract can be governed by any law the parties elect (rather than merely the law of the state associated with the residence of the insured and the location of the risk)47 – however, in this instance, if the main elements of the insurance contract are located in France, then the overriding mandatory provisions of French insurance law will apply, regardless of the governing law elected by the parties.
+- if the risk qualifies as a large risk, as defined by the IC, the contract can be governed by any law the parties elect (rather than merely the law of the state associated with the residence of the insured and the location of the risk);41 however, in this instance, if the main elements of the insurance contract are located in France, then the overriding mandatory provisions of French insurance law will apply, regardless of the governing law elected by the parties.

 Urgent proceedings, such as summary proceedings for interim relief and fixed-date proceedings, also exist.
-These proceedings can take several weeks to several months depending on the complexity of the case and the parties' diligence.
+These proceedings can take several weeks to several months depending on the complexity of the case.

 Proceedings before French courts do not include discovery, in a marked difference to the way evidence is produced before common law jurisdictions.

 According to Article 132 of the Code of Civil Procedure (CCP), each party must produce the documents relied upon in its submissions and communicate copies thereof to the other parties.
-In the event that a party does not comply with this obligation, its opponents could apply to the court for a disclosure order.49 The court would then indicate the time limit for disclosure, if necessary on penalty of a daily fine, and, where appropriate, the method of disclosure.50 The judge on the merits could also choose to exclude whatever documents have not been served in due time.51 If a party wishes to rely on a document evidencing a transaction to which it was not itself a party, or any other document held by a third party, the court may order the production of the original or a certified copy of the said document.52
+In the event that a party does not comply with this obligation, its opponents could apply to the court for a disclosure order.43 The court would then indicate the time limit for disclosure, if necessary on penalty of a daily fine and, where appropriate, the method of disclosure.44 The judge on the merits could also choose to exclude whatever documents have not been served in due time.45 If a party wishes to rely on a document evidencing a transaction to which it was not itself a party, or any other document held by a third party, the court may order the production of the original or a certified copy of the said document.46

 Pursuant to Article 199 of the CCP, if testimonial evidence is admissible, the court shall admit statements from third parties whose first-hand knowledge can help clarify the facts at issue.
 Such statements can be made in writing or brought by means of an inquiry or investigation, depending on whether they are written or oral.